 대메뉴 바로가기 본문 바로가기

-The satellite integration and test center is a cutting-edge facility for analyzing and testing the final assembly, alignment, heat/vacuum properties and electromagnetic wave properties of systems such as satellites and launch vehicles that require a high degree of reliability.
+The space test center is a cutting-edge facility for analyzing and testing the final assembly, alignment, heat/vacuum properties and electromagnetic wave properties of systems such as satellites and launch vehicles that require a high degree of reliability.

 The building was constructed in 1996 and has been operated as an international certification testing agency (KT-236) since 2004.